MKPROGRAMER/Pokecord/README.md

 Right now, the code's still quite convoluted.
 I am working on refactoring and reorganizing the project.
 ## Discord server
-We have created a discord server for you all kindly join our discord servr link provided here .
+We have created a discord server for you all kindly join our discord server link provided here .
 Link :- https://discord.gg/aVn4hPTtrd